 There are many techniques available to the reconstructive surgeon looking to improve a patient's appearance after a mastectomy.
 The final choice depends on patient desires, body habitus, available tissue, appearance of the opposite breast, and the health of the patient.
-The realistic goal of reconstructive surgery should always be the improvement of appearance and not the perfect replacement of the breast.
+The realistic goal of reconstructive surgery should always be the improvement of appearance and not the perfect replacement of the breast simplest procedure The is placement of a silicone or saline implant beneath the muscle of the chest wall.
+Incisions can either be through the old mastectomy scar or placed at the inferior position of the newly created breast.
+This frequently can be done as an outpatient, but usually under a general anesthetic.
+The patient will usually be discharged home in a special bra which will be worn for approximately one week.
+There will be some limitations of arm motion for four to six weeks.
+Complications, while rare, can include hemorrhage, infection, asymmetry, extrusion of the implant and progressive firmness of the reconstructed breast.